 The maximum duration for which the scheduler will execute (in ms).
 If not specified the scheduler will run until all work is done.
 If periodic terms are present this means the application will run indefinitely.

-- Flags: GXF_PARAMETER_FLAGS_OPTIONAL - Type: GXF_PARAMETER_TYPE_INT64 realtime stop_on_deadlock nvidia::gxf::MultiThreadScheduler
+- Flags: GXF_PARAMETER_FLAGS_OPTIONAL - Type: GXF_PARAMETER_TYPE_INT64 realtime

 This parameter is deprecated.
 Assign a clock directly.